 Mindfulness exercises can also help us think more about what we’re learning and less about what’s stressing us out.
-I like to notice what’s in my immediate environment and listen to the sounds happening all around me.
-This helps me shift from worrying and overthinking (bad for learning) to being able to better focus on the task at hand.
+Noticing what’s in your immediate environment and listening to the nearby sounds can help you shift from worrying and overthinking (bad for learning) to being able to better focus on the task at hand.

 2. Remove Distractions

-It’s also extremely difficult to learn efficiently when you’re surrounded by distractions.
+It’s also extremely difficult for a slow learner to learn efficiently when surrounded by distractions.
 Extraneous noises and technology overload can get in our way when we’re trying to learn something new.

-To overcome my slow learner tendencies, I make sure to put my phone away and turn off my notifications.
-I also find a quiet spot with no radio or TV to compete with whatever it is I’m trying to learn.
+When possible, put your phone away and turn off notifications.
+Also, do your best to find a quiet spot with no radio or TV to compete with whatever it is you’re trying to learn.

 3. Eat Right